Deep Time Series Models: A Comprehensive Survey and Benchmark: Time Series Library

-To effectively address these issues, we introduce and implement Time Series Library (TSLib), a benchmark for fair and comprehensive comparing and evaluating the performance of deep time series models across various time series analysis tasks.
-As shown in Figure \ref{fig:pipeline}, TSLib encompasses a unified model experiment pipeline, standardized evaluation protocols, extensive and diverse real-world datasets, mainstream and advanced time series analysis models, and unified experimental validation and analysis process.

-In our Time Series Library, we meticulously followed the official codes and implemented 24 widely used and advanced deep time series analysis models.
-These models are derived from four canonical deep learning architectures.
+To address these challenges effectively, we introduce Time Series Library (TSLib), a benchmark designed for the fair and comprehensive evaluation of deep time series models across a wide range of analysis tasks.
+As shown in Figure \ref{fig:pipeline}, TSLib provides a unified experimental framework that includes standardized evaluation protocols, a rich and diverse collection of real-world datasets, state-of-the-art and widely-used time series models, and a streamlined process for experimental validation and analysis.
+Although numerous time series libraries have been proposed in recent years, TSLib stands out by including advanced models and supporting a wide range of time-series analysis tasks, which have earned widespread recognition from the community as shown in Table \ref{tab:lib_compare}.
+Specifically, we meticulously followed the official codes and implemented 41 widely used and advanced deep time series models.
 Users can choose from these models based on their specific practical usage scenarios.
 The code is available at \href{https://github.com/thuml/Time-Series-Library}{https://github.com/thuml/Time-Series-Library}.

-As follows, we will provide a detailed description of our TSLib, including the design and implementation principles (Section \ref{sec:design}), the evaluation protocols and metrics (Section \ref{sec:protocols}), the dataset descriptions (Section \ref{sec:datasets}), and the main results of models with different architectures (Section \ref{sec:main results}).